acollign/netrunner-wiki/Development-Tips-and-Tricks.md

 To inspect the content of clojure data structure, `prn` is handy.
 You can add `prn` in your functions or inside the `(req )` macro in card definitions you want to inspect.

-Once a game is started, execute `(def state (second (first @game-states)))`.
+Once a game is started, execute `(def state (:state (second (first @all-games))))`.
 You can then use `state` to inspect the current game state, the same as if you were in a card our core function.
 Execute the def again when you make a new game.

 As an example, you can then run